-- note when medication goes out of date and replace it. - be aware that if medication is not in school the child must be taken home.
+- note when medication goes out of date and replace it. - be aware that if the pupils medications are not in school the child may need to be taken home, depending on the use of medication and the child's needs.